thepoly/docs/Style Guide.md

 *E-Board* or *Union Executive Board* may be used on any reference. *Executive Board* and *the Board* may also be used on any reference when it is clear there are no other boards being referred to.

-#### Executive Board Representative
-This is a person who represents clubs in the Executive Board.
-If it references a specific person then representative is capitalized.
-For example; "Executive Board Representative John Doe".
-If it references someone generally then representative is lower case.
-For example; "an Executive Board representative's job is to..."

-#### expletives
-Generally avoid unless in quotes or otherwise absolutely neccessary.

 #### EMPAC
 The full name of this building is the *Curtis R. Priem Experimental Media and Performing Arts Center*.
 Use *Experimental Media and Performing Arts Center* on first reference, EMPAC subsequently.
 EMPAC is acceptable on first reference if the full form would create an unwieldy sentence, as long as the long form is used on the very next reference.

 Use *EMPAC* on first reference only when referring to the body/organization, not the building.

 Rooms in EMPAC are the *EMPAC Concert Hall*, the *EMPAC Theater*, *Studio Beta*, *Studio 1*, and *Studio 2*.
 Rooms do not follow the first reference rule regarding spelling out EMPAC.

-#### EMPAC+

 #### EMPAC Hill
 Use *EMPAC Hill* on all references to refer to the hill next to EMPAC.